Non-Owner Car Insurance in New Jersey

 AVOID ONE-DAY OR ONE-WEEK CAR INSURANCE

-Many Garden State drivers fall for a common misconception when searching for one-day or one-week car insurance coverage.
-These policies simply don't exist in New Jersey, despite what misleading websites suggest.
-What these sites sell are standard six-month or annual policies that you're expected to cancel early, often resulting in cancellation fees and wasted time.
+Many New Jersey drivers run into a common misconception when searching for one-day or one-week car insurance.
+These policies don't exist in New Jersey, despite what some websites suggest.
+Those sites sell standard six-month or annual policies you're expected to cancel early, which often results in cancellation fees and wasted time.

-If you need coverage for a rental car, buy insurance directly from the rental company instead.
-For ongoing occasional driving needs, a non-owner policy provides better value than repeatedly purchasing and canceling standard coverage.
+For rental car coverage, buy insurance directly from the rental company.
+For occasional driving needs, a non-owner policy is a better value than repeatedly buying and canceling standard coverage.

 Cheapest Non-Owner Car Insurance in New Jersey